Quixoty/quixoty-test4.github.io/_posts/2020-09-30-residential trees (part 2).md

 ---

 Drought can be considered to be one of the primary causes of death for newly planted trees in urban landscaping schemes.
-This can probably be attributed to poor watering regimes during the establishment phase of tree planting, esopecially in areas of hard landscape where trees are confined to a small area of soft landscape.
+This can probably be attributed to poor watering regimes during the establishment phase of tree planting, especially in areas of hard landscape where trees are confined to a small area of soft landscape.

 Tree pit accessories such as irrigation tubing can aid in this regard, by ensuring watering of the tree's rootball is prioritied when watered.